-While it’s important to keep your resume brief, recruiters still want to know what you’re good at, what you can bring to the table, and why they should work with you.
-That means that including the hard numbers about your performance is also key.
-One way of doing this is by quantifying qualitative data
+While it’s essential to keep your resume brief, recruiters still want to know what you’re good at, what you can bring, and why they should work with you.
+That means that including the complex numbers about your performance is also vital.
+One way of doing this is by quantifying qualitative data.

 Is there a formula for writing a CV?

 1. Write it for the job you’re applying